Training

 A colleague of the late Dr. Carl R. Rogers from 1978 to 1986, Dr. Graf has specialized for 40 years in Rogers's group approach to continuing education.

-Training begins Fridays 10:00 am and ends Sundays 6:00 pm
+Training begins Friday 10:00 am and ends Sunday 6:00 pm

 Self-selected Participation Fee